Internal rotation of Milky Way dwarf spheroidal satellites with $Gaia$ Early Data Release 3: Results and discussion

 \subsection{Systemic 3D motions}

 Systemic PMs of the galaxies are needed to derive their systemic 3D motion.
 These will be later used to subtract the CM motion from the observed stellar velocities when we study the internal kinematics.
 We derived the systemic PMs following the procedure described in Section~\ref{subsec:CM}.
 The results for \textit{sample 1}, i.e. galaxies for which we obtain at least 10 member stars, can be found in Table~\ref{tab:resultadosPM}.
 The table contains the systemic PMs with and without astrometric zero-point correction.
-Error intervals also include small-scale systematic effects.
+The median values of these corrections are 0.007 and 0.004 mas yr$^{-1}$ for the PMs in the RA and Dec. directions respectively.
+Error intervals of Table~\ref{tab:resultadosPM} also include small-scale systematic effects.

 In general, our results are consistent within $1\sigma$ with those from previous studies based on \textit{Gaia} astrometry (DR2: \citealt{Helmi2018, Fritz2018, MassariHelmi2018, Simon2018, PaceLi2019}; EDR3: \citealt{McConnachie2020b}), being most similar to those conducted using EDR3 data.
 Nevertheless, there are small differences in the final nominal values and their associated uncertainties between this and previous studies.
-Such differences can be explained by the fact that we have applied astrometric zero-point corrections to our data, and propagated all known sources of error to the uncertainties of the final measurements, such as possible small-scale systematic errors.
-If we do not apply such corrections and propagate the small-scale uncertainties, we obtain results that are fully compatible with those of \citet{McConnachie2020b}, with the only significant exception of Reticulum II.
+Such differences can be explained by the fact that we have applied astrometric zero-point corrections to our data and propagated all known sources of error to the uncertainties of the final measurements, such as possible small-scale systematic errors.
+If we do not apply such corrections and propagate the small-scale uncertainties, we obtain results that are fully compatible with those of \citet{McConnachie2020b}, with the only exception of Reticulum II, which shows a PM offset of $\sim 2.5\sigma$ in the RA direction.
+However, our results for this galaxy are based on only 18 member stars, and the lack of statistical stability or the presence in our sample of even just a few MW contaminants could be behind this discrepancy.